asecurityteam/transport/README.md

 The above is meant to illustrate two things.
 The first is the configuration of a rotator modification that ensures there are always at least five TCP connections in use for each HTTP/2 endpoint rather than one.
-The other is how the tools of this package can be composited with each other.
+The other is how the tools of this package can be composed with each other.
 The example above configures each of the five connection pools to recycle every four to five minutes just like the previous example that focused on the recycler.